api-evangelist/website/_posts/2023-11-12-where-is-this-api-gateway-thing-going.md

 ### Security
 This is the top thing I think business leadership thinks an API gateway does, keeping our digital resources safe at scale, using a mix of policies that help secure the enterprise internally and externally across applications and integrations–providing a pretty standardized spectrum of security policies.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">Auth0, AWS Cognito, Access, Access Control Lists (ACL), Audit Logs, Auth Z, Auth N, Auth0, Authentication Providers, Automatic HTTPS, AWS Cognito, AWS IAM, Basic Authentication, Certificate Signing Request (CSR), Certificates, Cross-Origin Resource Sharing (CORS), JWT, Keys, Mutual TLS, OAuth 1.0, OAuth 2.0, Roles</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">Auth0, AWS Cognito, Access, Access Control Lists (ACL), Audit Logs, Auth Z, Auth N, Auth0, Authentication Providers, Automatic HTTPS, AWS Cognito, AWS IAM, Basic Authentication, Certificate Signing Request (CSR), Certificates, Cross-Origin Resource Sharing (CORS), JWT, Keys, Mutual TLS, OAuth 1.0, OAuth 2.0, Roles</span></center>

 This is an area you see Open Policy Agent (OPA) emerge as a way of defining policy, which I think will have to occur across all of these areas.
 We are going to need to standardize and harden the security at the API gateway layer across protocols, as well as the increasingly sprawling enterprise API landscape.

 ### Traffic
 This is the second area people tend to respond when I ask them what an API gateway does for the enterprise, with most of these areas satisfying the technical needs across teams.
 I’d say that this area tends to provide the most business value, but provides engineering teams with the knobs and levers they need to dial everything in at scale.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">Circuit Breaker, Clusters, Compression, Conditional Routing, Content-Based Routing, DNS, Dynamic Routing, Edge, Egress Controller, Failover, Forwarders, Global Rate Limiting, Header-based routing, Health Checks, Ingress Controller, Load Balancer Routing, Paths, Per-User Rate Limiting, Plans, Post Processing, Pre Processing, Proxy, Quota Reset, Quotas, Rate Limits, Regions, Request Size Limiting, Request Validation, Response Types, Reverse Proxy, Routes, Service Mesh, Session Persistence, Telemetry, Throttling, Timeouts, Tracing</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">Circuit Breaker, Clusters, Compression, Conditional Routing, Content-Based Routing, DNS, Dynamic Routing, Edge, Egress Controller, Failover, Forwarders, Global Rate Limiting, Header-based routing, Health Checks, Ingress Controller, Load Balancer Routing, Paths, Per-User Rate Limiting, Plans, Post Processing, Pre Processing, Proxy, Quota Reset, Quotas, Rate Limits, Regions, Request Size Limiting, Request Validation, Response Types, Reverse Proxy, Routes, Service Mesh, Session Persistence, Telemetry, Throttling, Timeouts, Tracing</span></center>

 The API gateway is the freeway interchange of the digital landscape.
 Managing traffic consistently at scale will continue to be one of the top challenges for enterprise organizations as they continue to add applications, integrations, and need automation to get business done.
 This area will keep the API gateway a power center when it comes to translating digital into business value for some time to come.

 ### Mediation
 Next, organizations are needing to mediate the flow of information inside and outside the firewall using the API gateway, without getting in the way of business.
 Mediation capabilities have the potential to make API gateways a bottleneck, but also make it the value generation center when done well in a consistent manner across all APIs, employing a policy-driven approach to mediating API traffic.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">Audit Logs, Caching, Context Persistence, Cross-Origin Resource Sharing (CORS), Custom Exception Handling, Custom Request Filters, Custom Resource Definitions (CRDs), Custom Resources, Declarative Policy Engine, Edge Policy Console, gZip, Hot-Update, Ingress Controller, JSON Validation, Message Inspection, Monetization Limits, Redaction, Regex Filters, Request Size Limit, Request Termination, Request Validation, Response Status Codes, Response Templates, Retries, SOAP Validation</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">Audit Logs, Caching, Context Persistence, Cross-Origin Resource Sharing (CORS), Custom Exception Handling, Custom Request Filters, Custom Resource Definitions (CRDs), Custom Resources, Declarative Policy Engine, Edge Policy Console, gZip, Hot-Update, Ingress Controller, JSON Validation, Message Inspection, Monetization Limits, Redaction, Regex Filters, Request Size Limit, Request Termination, Request Validation, Response Status Codes, Response Templates, Retries, SOAP Validation</span></center>

 As the need to govern and regulate API traffic grows inside and outside the enterprise, mediation is going to play a huge role in ensuring government and enterprises are able to maintain control over what is happening.
 The API gateway will continue to expand its power when it comes to the increased scrutiny of platforms, AI, and other digital aspects of how business gets done.

 ### Transformation
 Transforming all or part or part of an API message is common practice.
 At a minimum, shifting the headers is essential, but transforming the structure and content is also a common occurrence.
 I don’t think that the enterprise will be able to “digitally transform” as fast as they need to keep pace, but I think that API gateways will help incrementally transform us at scale.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">GraphQL to REST, REST to GraphQL, Mapping Templates, JSON to CSV, CSV to JSON, Request Transformation, Response Transformation, SOAP to REST, XML to JSON, XSL Transformations</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">GraphQL to REST, REST to GraphQL, Mapping Templates, JSON to CSV, CSV to JSON, Request Transformation, Response Transformation, SOAP to REST, XML to JSON, XSL Transformations</span></center>

 I could see a gateway that specializes in just transforming API payloads to and from common formats, not just XML, JSON, CSV, and YAML, but other platforms, industry standards, and other needs.
 Understanding the technical and business details of transformation at the API gateway level is  something I predict will continue to grow as a way to manage the chaos and sprawl.

 ### Virtualization
 I am fascinated why the mocking of APIs isn’t more of a default  mode of gateways.
 It seems like API gateways should support design-first out of the gate and make it easy to virtualize based upon an API contract or on traffic.
 I did find evidence of it across many of the gateways I looked at, but it isn’t a core part of the API lifecycle as I would have hoped.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">Static Mocking, Dynamic Mocking Data Virtualization</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">Static Mocking, Dynamic Mocking Data Virtualization</span></center>

 I really wish that someone would do a gateway that focused exclusively on streamlining the development of new APIs, and mocking would provide an important element of this.
 I think if we are going to get more developers to see the benefits of design-first, we are going to have to make it as easy as possible, and generate rich  mocked experiences all along the way.